BPS Master's Degree Reading Specialist Program Overview and Course List

 Applicants must submit an online graduate application, a one to two-page essay, a resume, academic transcripts, and one professional letter of reference.

 Office of Graduate Admissions Director

-Following is the course sequence for Boston Public Schools cohort beginning September 2013.
-This program is 31 credits total or 37 credits with the ESL option added
+Following is the course sequence for Boston Public Schools cohort beginning in the Fall semester.
+This program is 31 credits total or 37 credits with the ESL option added at the end.

 RDG 601 Multisensory Approaches to Teaching Literacy

 Provides theoretical constructs in multisensory literacy approaches to aid the reading specialist, special educator, or classroom teacher meet the complex challenges in instructing students with language-based learning differences.
 Includes introduction to the Wilson Language Program and the Lindamood-Bell's Lips and Visualizing and Verbalizing programs.

 RDG 558 Multicultural Children's Literature

 Introduces a broad range of multicultural literature.
 Focuses on criteria for appropriate book selections.
 Examines literary theory and genre.
 Explores strategies for using children's literature to promote literacy development.

 Develops skill at diagnosing literacy needs through formal and informal assessments and planning research-based instruction.
 Twice-weekly tutorial sessions with struggling emergent readers in an off-campus laboratory setting.
 Emphasizes importance of readers' cultural and linguistic backgrounds.

 Examines reading comprehension, writing, and vocabulary skills critical for success in academic content areas.
 Investigates the impact of text difficulty, background knowledge, and understanding of text structure on comprehension of nonfiction text.
 Develops skill at teaching vocabulary, metacognitive, and study skills in the context of theme-based units.